BDBrownLab/MCMICRO-Tutorial/README.md

 # MCMICRO-Tutorial
-Short tutorial for running the MCMICRO pipeline at Mount Sinai on Minerva
+A short tutorial for running the MCMICRO pipeline at Mount Sinai on Minerva